Sweet Savage Flame is all about old-school romance novels.

 Short answer: Yes.
 Sometimes, a book needs to be spoiled to be properly reviewed.

-A slightly longer explanation: Since the books we review are 50 to 30 years old, not too many blogs or sites spend time discussing them.
+A slightly longer explanation: Since the books we review are at least 50 to 30 years old, not many blogs or sites discuss them.
 For that reason, we like to go as in-depth as possible.
 We are pro-spoiler!

 However, we do provide spoiler warnings for every review: “spoiler-free,” “mild spoilers,” or a “full spoiler alert.”